 Do you accept advertising?

 Yes, organizations and businesses whose missions and practices are in alignment with Alt Ed Austin’s values are welcomed and encouraged to place ads on this site as Sponsoring Partners.
-For more information, see our advertising policies, procedures, sizes, and current rates here.
+For more information, see our advertising policies, procedures, image size requirements, and current rates here.